d12frosted/elpa-mirror/gnu/bufferlo-readme.txt

 undeletion of frames and tabs, tab duplication and moving, frame cloning, and persisting sessions (via desktop.el).

-A buffer is added to the local buffer list when it is displayed in the frame/tab (e.g., by opening a new file in the tab or by switching to the buffer from the global buffer list).
-In addition, bufferlo provides functions that allow the manipulation of the local buffer list.
+With bufferlo, every frame or tab (if you use tab-bar tabs) has an additional manageable local buffer list.
+A buffer is added to the local buffer list when displayed in the frame/tab (e.g., by opening a new file in the tab or by switching to the buffer from the global buffer list).
-Bufferlo does not touch the global buffer list or the existing buffer-management facilities.
-Use the equivalent bufferlo variants to work with the frame/tab local buffer list.
+Bufferlo provides extensive management functions for the local list and frame/tab-local variants of the switch-buffer function, buffer menu, and Ibuffer.
+In addition, you can configure any command that selects a buffer to use the local buffer list (bufferlo anywhere).
+Bufferlo also allows you to bookmark and persist the state of individual frames or tabs.

-The packages [frame-bufs] (unmaintained) and [beframe] provide similar functionality, but only at the frame level, without support for tabs and desktop.el.
+The packages [frame-bufs] (unmaintained) and [beframe] provide similar functionality, but only at the frame level, without support for tabs.

-You may also have a look at full workspace solutions like [bufler] (automatic rule-based workspace management and buffer grouping) or [perspective] (comprehensive workspace isolation, workspace merging, workspace persistence).
-They work quite differently than bufferlo.
+You may also have a look at (more different) workspace-oriented solutions like [bufler] (rule-based workspace management and buffer grouping), [perspective] (comprehensive workspace isolation and persistence), or [activities.el] (purpose-based session management on frame/tab level).

 [frame-bufs] <https://github.com/alpaker/frame-bufs>